VrajVed/StockMarketPrediction/README.md

 # Stock Market Prediction
 Prediction Algorithm for stock market analysis

+Integrating with streamlit...
+Please wait!
+Thank you!!!

+### Run on Local Machine and Code Editor!!!

 Packages required: neuralprophet, matplotlib, pandas, yfinance

 Currently RELIANCE.NS stock is predicted, to predict your own stock go to https://finance.yahoo.com/ and search for your desired company.